-PALS provides spay and neuter assistance for those who cannot otherwise afford to fix their pets.
+PALS provides spay and neuter assistance for those who cannot otherwise afford to fix their cats and dogs.

 We assist those who cannot afford to fix their dogs and cats and live in Hays County and surrounding central Texas areas as funds are available.
 We don't have funds to spay/neuter rabbits.